sendgrid/smtpapi-python/USAGE.md

 The above example is formatted for readability.
 Headers must be wrapped to keep the line length under 72.
 By RFC 821 no line can be longer than 1,000, so if you are going to generate this string yourself it is a good idea to make sure that you wrap it.

 ## Requirements and Limitations
 While there is a hard limit of 10,000 addresses that can be sent to in a multiple recipient e-mail, it is best to split up large jobs to around 1,000 recipients, to better allow for the processing load to be distributed.
-Furthermore, if you have a large number of additional substitutions or sections in the headers, it is best to split the send into even smaller groups.
+Furthermore, if you have numerous additional substitutions or sections in the headers, it is best to split the group into even smaller groups.

 <a name="settings"></a>
 # Settings (Filters)